ErisianArchitect/rustnbt/README.md

  010  Compound            Map
  011  IntArray            Vec::<i32>
  012  LongArray           Vec::<i64>
-//==Extensions=========================
- 128  UByte               u8
- 129  UShort              u16
- 130  UInt                u32
- 131  ULong               u64
- 132  Bytes               Vec::<u8>
- 133  ShortArray          Vec::<i16>
- 134  UShortArray         Vec::<u16>
- 135  UIntArray           Vec::<u32>
- 136  ULongArray          Vec::<u64>
- 137  I128                i128
- 138  U128                u128
- 139  I128Array           Vec::<i128>
- 140  U128Array           Vec::<u128>
- 141  StringArray         Vec::<String>
- 142  FloatArray          Vec::<f32>
- 143  DoubleArray         Vec::<f64>
 ```
-At some point in the future, I hope to write up a spec for the extensions, but it is a logical extension of Minecraft's NBT.

-One thing to note is that the extension types have IDs that start at `128`.
-This is to attempt to prevent collisions with any potential future additions to Minecraft's NBT specification.

 ### Reason

-I needed a library that could serialize and deserialize NBT, and I didn't want to use someone else's library, so I wrote my own and then added some extra functionality as the cherry on top.<br>
+I needed a library that could serialize and deserialize NBT, and I didn't want to use someone else's library, so I wrote my own.<br>
 Although I wrote it for my own purposes, you are free to use it for your own.

 ## Before Use

 If you prefer that the order of elements in a Compound tag are preserved, you can add the `preserve_order` feature.
 This feature will use [indexmap](https://docs.rs/indexmap/latest/indexmap/) to preserve order.
 This adds a small toll to the size of the Tag enum type, and also incurs a small performance penalty.
 Minecraft does not specify that tags must be in any particular order, so it is merely a matter of preference.
 This feature is off by default.<br>
-If you would like to try out the tag type extensions, you will need the `extensions` feature enabled.
-These are experimental extensions to Minecraft's NBT format, and I do not advise you to use it in production code.
-They were merely added into the library because I found that I could without having to write a bunch of extra code to support them.

 ### WARNING!